Trucking and Freight

 Truck detention is something that happens often in the logistics business – it’s common and often unavoidable.
 However, to make the most of your time and money, there are ways you can plan for detention and minimize detention fees.
 For freight shippers, understanding truck detention is a critical component to protecting your bottom line and […]

-There can be many forms for new trucking company owners to fill out and certifications to chase down.
-Knowing what applications and qualifications will best benefit your business can be a challenge.
-But if your trucking company intends to conduct maritime business, there’s one application your drivers shouldn’t skip.
-Here’s an explanation of what a […]
+The number of forms and requirements for truck drivers can feel overwhelming.
+And for trucking business owners, knowing which applications and qualifications will best benefit your business can be a challenge.
+But if your trucking company intends to conduct maritime business, there’s one form your drivers shouldn’t forget to apply for – an application for […]

-Let’s face it — getting trucking authority is never a walk in the park.
-There is a plethora of online information that can make it hard to keep track of all the required steps.
-Having your trucking authority means you cut the third player or middleman, which means more significant profit.
-Even so, how do […]
+Let’s face it — getting trucking authority isn’t a walk in the park.
+There is a plethora of information you’ll find online that can make it hard to keep track of all the required steps.
+Having your trucking authority means you cut the third player or middleman, thus opening doors for more significant profit.
+But […]

 How Do Freight Brokers Pay Carriers and What Should Carriers Do If They Don’t Get Paid?

 The freight broker can be an incredibly helpful part of a carrier’s business model.
-In the best of cases, they lighten the logistics load of the carrier, thereby increasing productivity, efficiency, and cash flow.
-In the worst-case scenario, however, the actions of insolvent or bad-acting freight brokers can run a carrier’s business into the ground. […]
+In the best of cases, they lighten the logistics load of the carrier, thereby increasing productivity and efficiency, and ultimately improving cash flow for trucking companies.
+In the worst-case scenario, however, the actions of insolvent or unreliable freight brokers can run […]

 Average Trucking Invoice Factoring Rates